 According to a notification I just received, today is my 10-year anniversary on WordPress.
 Originally, this was little more than a webpage introducing me as an aspiring PhD candidate.
 At the time it was generally believed that having an online presence was a good thing, and I thought it might impress the admissions boards at the universities where I was applying.

-In terms of content, I gradually started posting things that I thought would interest people like me: job adverts, calls for papers, and yes, a series of posts about complexity theory in language education, which I never managed to finish.
+In terms of content, I gradually started posting things that I thought would interest people like me: job adverts, calls for papers, and yes, a series of posts about complexity theory in language education.
 Eventually I started focussing more on the literature, and sharing notes from the reading I was doing.
 This led to posts about topics such as English as a Lingua Franca, Content and Language Integrated Learning and more.
 I must have been doing something well, because the blog began to be mentioned in ELT blogs and journals as a useful resource.

 By 2014, the blog was getting approximately 250 hits a day, the content began to diversify and I wrote some of the posts that I am most happy with.
 These included: